Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm.md

         pet.skills.add_experience(5)
         pet.energy.decrease(15)
 ```
+///

-!!! tip "Design Process Best Practices"
+/// admonition | Design Process Best Practices
+	type: tip

 **Effective OOP Design Strategy:**

 1. **Start with Requirements**: Understand what the system needs to do
 2. **Identify Core Objects**: Find the main entities and their responsibilities
 3. **Define Relationships**: Determine how objects interact
 4. **Apply Design Patterns**: Use proven solutions for common problems
 5. **Iterate and Refine**: Continuously improve design based on feedback
 6. **Keep It Simple**: Don't over-engineer - solve current problems, not imaginary ones

 **Remember**: Good design emerges through iteration, not perfect initial planning.
+///
 ### Evaluating OOP Code

 - **Readability**: Code should be clear and easy to follow.